Woman pleads guilty to fatally striking ex-husband with car, sentenced...

 Perry, 45, of Frohna faced charges of domestic assault before it was updated to first-degree involuntary manslaughter after her ex-husband, John David Perry, died of injuries relating to being struck by the car in November.
 According to prior Southeast Missourian reporting, Perry was also at the center of a stabbing death in 2011.

 "In 2011, Cynthia Perry was at the center of the stabbing death of a man named Walter Claar, who she was dating at the time," the Southeast Missourian article states.
-"The document explained that the man who stabbed Claar was the boyfriend of Cynthia Perry's (then Ussery's) daughter. (then-Cape Girardeau County Prosecutor Morley) did not press charges on the grounds that the stabbing was protected by Missouri's 'Castle Doctrine'."
+"The document explained that the man who stabbed Claar was the boyfriend of Cynthia Perry's (then Ussery's) daughter.
+(Then-Cape Girardeau County Prosecutor Morley) did not press charges on the grounds that the stabbing was protected by Missouri's 'Castle Doctrine'."

 According to a judgment and sentencing document, Perry was sentenced to eight years in the Missouri Department of Corrections on the charge of involuntary manslaughter.
 The document states Perry will receive a credit of 314 days toward her sentence because of her time in custody before she was sentenced.